gouthamve/hardcover-book-embed/EMBEDDING.md

 1. Check that your server is running
 2. Verify the `data-api-url` is correct
+3. Ensure `data-username` is provided and valid
-3. Check browser console for errors
+4. Check browser console for errors
-4. Ensure CORS is properly configured on your server
+5. Ensure CORS is properly configured on your server

 ### Styling issues